-The relative grounds for refusal of a trademark are given under Section 5 of the Trade marks Act 1994.
-Relative grounds for refusal occur when the mark that an undertaking applies for is already in use or a similar one is already in use.
-The law can be split into three sections:
+The relative grounds for refusal of a trade mark are listed in s 5 of the Trade Marks Act 1994 (TMA 1994).
+Relative grounds for refusal occurs when the mark that someone applies for is already in use or is similar to one already in use.
+An application will be refused if:

 Identical signs for identical goods or services

-- The law in the UK for this is given under Section 5(1) of TMA 1994, a trade mark registration will be refused if it is identical with an earlier trade mark and the goods or services for which the trade mark is applied for are identical with the goods or services for which the earlier trade mark is protected.
-In Sadas SA v Office for Harmonisation in the Internal Market (Trade Marks and Designs), the European Court of Justice holds that the test for identical signs requires that the sign reproduces all elements of the registered trade mark without any modification or addition.
-A caveat to this is that if the sign only contain insignificant differences (i.e. ones that would go unnoticed when the sign is viewed as a whole) it will still count as identical
+Under s 5(1) of TMA 1994, a trade mark registration will be refused if it is identical with an earlier trade mark and the goods or services for which the trade mark is applied for are identical with the goods or services for which the earlier trade mark is protected.
+In Sadas SA v Office for Harmonisation in the Internal Market (Trade Marks and Designs), the European Court of Justice held the test for identical signs requires that the sign reproduces all elements of the registered trade mark without any modification or addition.
+If the sign only contains insignificant differences (ie, ones that would go unnoticed when the sign is viewed as a whole) it will still count as identical.

-- After establishing whether or not the sign is identical to the trademark the goods and services will be assessed.
-If they are also identical to the goods or services which are sold under the registered trade mark then they will be caught by s 5(1) and trade mark registration will be refused.
+If it is established that the sign is identical to the trademark the goods and services will then be assessed.
+If they are also identical to the goods or services which are sold under the registered trade mark, they will be caught by s 5(1) and trade mark registration will be refused.

 Identical signs for similar goods/services; similar signs for identical/ similar goods/services

 Under s 5(2), a trade mark registration will be refused if:

 - because it is identical with an earlier trade mark and is to be registered for goods or services similar to those for which the earlier trade mark is protected; or